-a.
-The building includes an entryway system composed of grilles, grates, slots or rollout mats or removable carpet tiles that are at least the width of the entrance and 10 ft long in the primary direction of travel (sum of indoor and outdoor length).7 b.
-One of the below is in place to slow the movement of air from outdoors to indoors:

-- 1. Building entry vestibule with two typically closed doorways. - 2.
-Revolving entrance doors.
+- a.
+The building includes an entryway system composed of grilles, grates, slots or rollout mats or removable carpet tiles that are at least the width of the entrance and 10 ft long in the primary direction of travel (sum of indoor and outdoor length). - b.
+One of the below is in place to slow the movement of air from outdoors to indoors: - 1.
+Building entry vestibule with two typically closed doorways. - 2.
+Revolving entrance doors. - 3.
+For buildings whose entrance is outside of the project boundary or that are located in a building whose entrance lobby is not regularly occupied, at least three typically shut doors that separate an occupiable space within the project boundary from the outdoors.